InformaticsMatters/dls-fragalysis-stack-openshift/README.md

 >   Note: This is _work in progress_ and, at the moment, relies on changes
     to the Fragalysis Stack's `web` service that have not been published.
-    Until this is resolved you will need `xchem/fragalysis-stack:1.0.0` image before the `web` service can be deployed.
+    Until this is resolved you will need`xchem/fragalysis-stack:1.0.0` and `xzchem/fragalysis-stack-media-loader:1.0.0` images
+    before the `web` service and its `loader` can be deployed.

 >   The **web** services remains un-deployed for the time-being.